Welcome

 Now it happened that when seasons changed and waters rained down, he (along with bird and wind) sowed seeds.
 These seeds took root and the roots grew deep.

-The seeds awoke and sprouted, pirecing through the dirt, as stems reached toward the sun, and stalks stretched like worshippers hands.
+The seeds awoke and sprouted, piercing through the dirt, as stems reached toward the sun, and stalks stretched like worshippers hands.

 Leaves unfolded, vines climbed, and each plant flowered according to its kind.
 The shades of glorious colour which now dressed his garden were uncountable.